krc-coding/h5-lokale-booking/Documentation/ProductRepport.md

 ## Web page:

-- Should only contain views relevant for students/guests.
+- Should contain views relevant for students/guests.
+- Should have a login option for teachers and admins.
+- Should contain pages for teachers and admins to easily manage bookings and other parts of the room booking system.

 ## App:

 - Should contain views relevant for students/guests.
-- Should contain a login page for teachers and admins.
+- Should have a login option for teachers and admins.
 - Should contain pages for teachers and admins to easily manage bookings and other parts of the room booking system.

 ## Nice to have features: